pananton/busrpc-spec/busrpc.md

 Components of this tree are:
 * root directory *\<busrpc-root-dir>/*, which contains two predefined directories: API root directory *api/* and services root directory *services/*
-* API description file [*api.proto*](proto/api.proto), whose template is provided by the framework; it contains important global definitions and should be included to any busrpc-compliant API
+* API description file *api.proto* (a [template](proto/api.proto) is provided by the framework), which contains definitions of basic busrpc types and custom protobuf options
 * namespace directory *\<namespace-dir>/*, which contains a separate subdirectory for each namespace class and a [namespace description file](#namespace-description-file) *namespace.proto*
 * class directory *\<class-dir>/*, which contains a separate subdirectory for each class method and a [class description file](#class-description-file) *class.proto*
 * method directory *\<method-dir>/*, which contains definition of a class method in the form of [method description file](#method-description-file) *method.proto*